New to Tango?

 1. Take classes

 Visit the LEARN page of this site to find a teacher near you.
-Group classes are an excellent and affordable option (usually between $10-$15 per class).
+Group classes are an excellent and affordable option (usually $20-$25 per class).
 Just remember to find a teacher who is good at teaching the basic elements of the dance and not just the fancy moves that you see in performances.
-Having a good strong foundation will make learning the fancy moves a whole lot easier.
-For most beginner classes, you will not need to bring a partner.
+Having a good foundation of the basic elements is the most important part of the dance.
+For classes at the Beginner level, you will not need to bring a partner.
 The instructor will invite everyone to rotate partners.

 If you can afford it, private lessons (usually between $60 to $100+) are an excellent way to improve your dance quickly.
 You will be able to work on exactly what you need and pinpoint aspects of your dance that need improvement.